We may earn commission from affiliate links →

 Many herbs such as mint, rosemary, and sage grow in the surrounding mountains’ valleys, providing a lovely scent, while grapevines cover the sun-drenched hills.
 Gardens are dotted with walnuts, pepper, mandarin, fig, cherry, and pomegranate trees, which, incidentally, also line many of the hiking trails around the lake.

 Locally made products include honey, goat cheese, home-cured smoked ham, rakija, and local liquor.
 The lake’s abundance of fish is reflected on the menus of local restaurants.

 This is a superb destination for every food traveler.
 Essentially all dishes are prepared with organic ingredients, freshly caught fish, and local products.

 Where To Stay In Lake Skadar National Park

 As mentioned earlier, the best place to base yourself when visiting Lake Skadar is Virpazar.
 It’s the most accessible town on the lake, both in terms of self-drive and public transportation options.
-It also has by far the largest number of facilities, tour operators, excursion guides, rental companies, and accommodation at Lake Skadar.
+It has, by far, the largest number of facilities, tour operators, excursion guides, rental companies, and accommodations at Lake Skadar.
 So, for that reason, we’ll only focus on places in and around Virpazar in the selection of Lake Skadar hotels below.

 Ethno Lodge AB

 Located just over a mile from the lakeshore, Ethno Lodge AB is one of the top-rated places to stay around Lake Skadar.
-This beautiful property offers accommodation in well-outfitted cabins, which have a kitchen, air-conditioning, a terrace, dining area, flat-screen TV, and free WiFi.
+This beautiful property offers accommodation in well-outfitted cabins with a kitchen, air-conditioning, a terrace, a dining area, flat-screen TV, and free WiFi.
 You can enjoy a continental breakfast in the morning before heading out for some kayaking, hiking, swimming, or whatever else you have planned in the area.

 Apartment Vida’s House